min2ha/ukwa-site/content/target/50772/index.en.md

   "subject": "Brexit"
 }

-# Office of the First Minister of Scotland: Background to the announcement made by the First Minister

 This note contains the background to the First Minister’s announcement that people in Scotland must be offered a choice between a hard Brexit and becoming an independent country.